 Graphene is hydrophobic – it repels water – but narrow capillaries made from graphene vigorously suck in water allowing its rapid permeation, if the water layer is only one atom thick – that is, as thin as graphene itself.

-This bizarre property has attracted intense academic and industrial interest with intent to develop new water filtration and desalination technologies.
+This bizarre property has attracted intense academic and industrial interest with the intent to develop new water filtration and desalination technologies.

 One-atom-wide graphene capillaries can now be made easily and cheaply by piling layers of graphene oxide – a derivative of graphene – on top of each other.
 The resulting multilayer stacks (laminates) have a structure similar to nacre (mother of pearl), which makes them also mechanically strong.